trekhleb/javascript-algorithms/src/data-structures/tree/binary-search-tree/README.md

 findParent(value, root)
   Pre: value is the value of the node we want to find the parent of
        root is the root node of the BST and is != ø
-  Post: a reference to the prent node of value if found; otherwise ø if value = root.value
+  Post: a reference to the parent node of value if found; otherwise ø if value = root.value
     return ø
   end if